National Farm & Ranch Business Management Education Association, Inc.

 2. Year-end tax planning and management

-3. Preliminary income tax related work for KFMA NC members
+3. Preliminary income tax related work for KFMA NW members

 5. Collect, process, and verify financial and production information from cooperating farms to be utilized by K-State Research and Extension for research, teaching, and other Extension programs